h2oai/h2o-3/h2o-docs/src/product/data-science/gam.rst

 -  `nlambdas <algo-params/nlambdas.html>`__: (Applicable only if ``lambda_search`` is enabled) Specify the number of lambdas to use in the search.
 When ``alpha`` > 0, the default value for ``lambda_min_ratio`` is :math:`1e^{-4}`, then the default value for ``nlambdas`` is ``100``.
 This gives a ratio of 0.912.
 (For best results when using strong rules, keep the ratio close to this default.)
 When ``alpha=0``, the default value for ``nlamdas`` is set to ``30`` because fewer lambdas are needed for ridge regression.
 This value defaults to ``-1`` (disabled).

+-  `standardize <algo-params/standardize.html>`__: Specify whether to standardize the numeric columns to have a mean of zero and unit variance.
+Standardization is highly recommended; if you do not use standardization, the results can include components that are dominated by variables that appear to have larger variances relative to other attributes as a matter of scale, rather than true contribution.
+This option defaults to ``False`` (disabled).

+-  `plug_values <algo-params/plug_values.html>`__: When ``missing_values_handling="PlugValues"``, specify a single row frame containing values that will be used to impute missing values of the training/validation frame.

 -  `compute_p_values <algo-params/compute_p_values.html>`__: Request computation of p-values.
 Only applicable with no penalty (``lambda=0`` and no beta constraints).
 Setting ``remove_collinear_columns`` is recommended.
 H2O will return an error if p-values are requested and there are collinear columns and ``remove_collinear_columns`` flag is not enabled.
 Note that this option is not available for ``family="multinomial"`` or ``family="ordinal"``; ``IRLSM`` solver required.
 This option defaults to ``False`` (disabled).

 -  `remove_collinear_columns <algo-params/remove_collinear_columns.html>`__: Specify whether to automatically remove collinear columns during model-building.
 When enabled, collinear columns will be dropped from the model and will have 0 coefficient in the returned model.
 This can only be set if there is no regularization (``lambda=0``).
 This option defaults to ``False`` (disabled).